A property exit strategy made simple

 Let’s say your property company needs cash urgently.
-In this case you would sell property to have cash available.
+In this case, you would sell the property to have cash available.
 Here are two examples:

 Mrs Americano is getting divorced and is forcing her husband to sell their primary residence so she can have half of the money.

 Mr Mocca is wanting to emigrate to the island of Java.
-They cannot have property in SA, as the law states they get special tax breaks if they don’t own property anywhere in the world.
-In this case, they will sell to have the cash and use the cash for new investments on Java.
+They cannot own a property in SA, as the law states they get special tax breaks if they don’t own property anywhere in the world.
+In this case, they will sell to have the cash and use the cash for new investments in Java.

 Property exit strategies, though not often talked about can help you take the emotional roller coaster out of the market.
 When you know under which conditions you will sell, it will help you to better navigate the property investment world.